 8. Get Your Vitamin D

 Sometimes going outdoors in winter in hopes of getting sunshine doesn’t provide enough of the vitamin D, particularly in periods of overcast days or in far northern latitudes where the angle of the sun is quite low.
 Consider a vitamin D supplement during the darkest three months of winter.
 Research indicates a vitamin D deficiency can result in diabetes, osteoporosis, high blood pressure, and even depression.
 Ask your doctor to test your D levels, then recommend the proper daily dosage.

-Get Some Help Getting out of Bed
+9. Get Some Help Getting out of Bed

-Does it seem like getting out of bed on a winter’s morning is more difficult than during the other seasons?
+Does it seem like getting out of bed on a winter morning is more difficult than during the other seasons?
 You’re not alone.
-One simple step can go a long way to solving this problem.
+One simple step can go a long way toward solving this problem.
 Install a timer on your home’s thermostat that increases the temperature about a half an hour before your alarm clock goes off in the morning.
 It sure is easier crawling out of bed into a warm house rather than a cold one.
 This same thermostat can then be programmed to reduce the heat when you leave for work, raise it when you return, and reduce it about an hour before bedtime.

 Stay warm, stay active, and try new things!
 You might just learn to love winter.